northridge-dev/pong/guide/guide_017.md

 Now hit enter and watch the virtual desktop.
 Did you see anything?

 What you _should_ see is the title bar of your game window appear and then disappear very quickly.
 The good news: our code is working!
+We created a window, even if only for a brief moment.
 The bad news: we haven't (yet) figured out how to keep the window open.

 [<<](guide_016.md) | [>>](guide_018.md) | [ToC](toc.md)